 A good business is a good business, to owners and buyers.
-But, no matter how good your business is, potential buyers can only judge and value it, by the evidence they see.
-To get a fair price, they need a fair picture of how good the business is.
+But, no matter how good your business is, potential buyers can only judge and value it by the evidence they see.
+To get a fair price, they need to be shown how good the business is, so having the right evidence is vital.
 To get a great price, they need a great picture of it and its potential – and that the business is on course to get there.

 Business Partnership specialises in connecting buyers with business sellers across the UK.
 For help on maximising the value of your business over the short or long term, please, get in touch with us on 0207 145 0040.